Why is prevention better than cure?

 While food poisoning will generally self-resolve, the the Government’s Healthdirect site notes that those who have a weakened immune system, are pregnant, elderly or very young are at greater risk of both being affected by food poisoning bugs and of experiencing serious complications.

 Food poisoning bacteria that survive the cooking process can start to multiply when hot food cools down until it hits 5ºC according to FSANZ.
 That’s why it’s essential to quickly get your leftover food into the fridge or freezer.

 When these same leftovers are taken from your fridge to reheat, bacteria can start to multiply once the temperature rises above 5ºC, stopping only when the food reaches 60ºC.
 That’s why rapid reheating is recommended to prevent food poisoning (or immediate consumption of chilled leftovers such as salads or boiled eggs).

-1. Store them as soon as possible: Leaving your casserole or mashed potatoes on the bench overnight will render them high risk.
+Leaving your casserole or mashed potatoes on the bench overnight will render them high risk.
 FSANZ recommends rapid cooling, taking the food from 60ºC to 21ºC in a maximum of two hours, and from 21ºC to 5ºC in a maximum of four hours.
 Not sure where in the fridge to put your food?
-OzHarvest has given us this handy guide
+OzHarvest has given us this handy guide:

 Different food can be stored for different amounts of time, though a good guide is to keep it no more than three to four days in the refrigerator (anything you’re unlikely to eat in that time is better stored in your freezer – don’t forget to label!)